jannaiklaas/MLE-mentorship/M3-experiment-tracking/README.md

 3. Copy the repository's URL from GitHub
 4. In the Terminal/Powershell, type `git clone`, paste the URL you just copied and hit enter

-5. Now you should see the "MLE-mentorship" folder in your local destination.
+5. Now you should see the `MLE-mentorship` folder in your local destination.
 If it is there, you may close the Terminal/Powershell.

 6. Open a new Terminal/Powershell at "M3-experiment-tracking" folder (inside the "MLE-mentorship" folder).
 This will be your working directory.